Hong Kong through the Looking Glass: A Series on Sustainable Planet, People, and Prosperity

 Obviously, cleaner air and water are beneficial to public health.
 Additionally the aerobic exercise that bicycling provides significantly improves personal health.
 To cite just one example, a Danish study published in the Journal of the American Medical Association, Internal Medicine, concluded that in Denmark during the period of the study “Even after adjusting for other risk factors . . . those who did not cycle to work experienced a 39% higher mortality rate than those who did.”

 More bikes on roads can make streets safer for everyone.

 This may seem counterintuitive, but it’s what the data show.
 In New York City, completion of the Prospect Park West Bicycle Lane in 2010 dramatically increased safety.
 The project involved converting one of three existing vehicle lanes of the Prospect Park West roadway to a two-way bicycle lane.
-Before the lane was installed 74% of cars using the road exceeded the speed limit.
-After the lane, the proportion of speeders dropped to 20%.
-Automobile crashes decreased 16% and crashes with injuries decreased 63%.
-Total injuries to all street users (drivers, cyclists, and pedestrians) decreased 21%.
-Also the percent of cyclists riding on the sidewalk dropped from 46% to 3%.
+Before the lane was installed 74 percent of cars using the road exceeded the speed limit.
+After the lane, the proportion of speeders dropped to 20 percent.
+Automobile crashes decreased 16 percent and crashes with injuries decreased 63 percent.
+Total injuries to all street users (drivers, cyclists, and pedestrians) decreased 21 percent.
+Also the percent of cyclists riding on the sidewalk dropped from 46 percent to 3 percent.